-In the sequel, we will drop the notation $o^{-1}(i)$ and just write $\sum_{i\geq 0}i\delta_{i}(f)$.
+In the sequel, we will drop the notation $o^{-1}(i)$ and just write $\sum_{i\geq0}i\delta_{i}(f)$.

 Let us check the criteria for well-definedness proposed in \cite{Li85}.
-Note, the jump rates are uniformly bounded since we assumed the potential to be absolutely summable and translation-invariant and the coarse-graining to be finite.
-Further the rates have to be of bounded variation, i.e. \begin{lem} $\sup_{i\in G}\sum_{j\neq i}\delta_j(c_L(\cdot,\cdot^i))<\infty$ if $\sup_{i\in G}\sum_{A\ni i}\VV| \Phi_A\VV| <\infty$. \end{lem} \textbf{Proof: }This follows from the Dobrushin comparison theorem (see \cite{Ge11} Theorem 8.20.), indeed
+Note the jump rates are uniformly bounded since we assumed the potential to be absolutely summable and translation-invariant and the coarse-graining to be finite.
+Further the rates have to be of bounded variation, that is: \begin{lem} $\sup_{i\in G}\sum_{j\neq i}\delta _j(c_L(\cdot,\cdot^i))<\infty$ if $\sup_{i\in G}\sum_{A\ni i}\|\! |\Phi _A\|\!|<\infty$. \end{lem} \begin{pf}This follows from the Dobrushin comparison theorem (see \cite{Ge11}, Theorem 8.20), indeed,